-Professor Haghirian has published several books and articles on the topic of Japanese management, and is the author of Understanding Japanese Management Practices (Business Expert Press, 2010) and Successful Cross-cultural Management: a Guide for International Managers (Business Expert Press 2011).
-She is the editor of Japanese Consumer Dynamics (Palgrave Macmillan, 2011) and the “Routledge Handbook of Japanese Business and Management (Routledge 2016).
+Professor Haghirian has published numerous books, academic papers, and articles on the topic of Japanese management.
+She is the author of Understanding Japanese Management Practices (Business Expert Press, 2010) and Successful Cross-cultural Management: A Guide for International Managers (Business Expert Press 2011), and she is also the editor of Japanese Consumer Dynamics (Palgrave Macmillan, 2011) and The Routledge Handbook of Japanese Business and Management (Routledge 2016).
 Her latest book Doing GOOD Business in China - Case Studies in International Business Ethics was published in 2021.